HackathonNiger/submissions/team-19-verifymeds/README.md

 ### Progressive Web App (PWA) Features
 - **Offline Support:** Service workers cache app resources for offline functionality
 - **Installable:** Can be installed on mobile devices and desktops as a native app
-- **Camera Integration:** Native camera access for scanning QR codes and images
+- **Camera Integration:** Native camera access for scanning QR codes
 - **Responsive Design:** Optimized for mobile, tablet, and desktop devices
 - **Fast Loading:** Vite-optimized build for quick startup and performance